Game-Of-Arkadia/App-QuestHelper/README.md

 npm run dev
 ```

-This will start the QeustHelper server, which you can access at [http://localhost:8082](http://localhost:8082)
+This will start the QuestHelper server, which you can access at [http://localhost:8082](http://localhost:8082)

 ## 🐳 Configure QuestHelper as a service